A Recursive Algorithm for Mining Association Rules: Introduction

-In this paper we introduce PrefRec, a new algorithm for fast discovery of frequent itemsets and association rules mining, the construction of which is totally different from the previous ones.
-The set of all the itemsets is seen as a tree, $k$ being the depth of all the $k$-itemsets, $0\ensuremath{\le}k\ensuremath{\le}n$.
-We use a depth-first search (DFS) for traversing the tree.
+In this paper we introduce PrefRec, a new algorithm for fast discovery of frequent itemsets and association rules mining.
+This algorithm is based on a construction of the prefix tree in successive stages.
+More precisely, for each $k$, we construct the prefix tree of the base $\{a_{1},\ldots,a_{k+1}\}$ using $a_{k+1}$ and the prefix tree of the base $\{a_{1},\ldots,a_{k}\}$.
 One main property of the algorithm is that it is recursive with respect to the items.
 This means that once the algorithm has treated the set of items $I=\{a_{1},\ldots,a_{n}\}$, if a new item $a_{n+1}$ is inserted into $I$, then updating the algorithm only uses the item $a_{n+1}$ and the result obtained previously with $I=\{a_{1},\ldots,a_{n}\}$.
+This property is particularly important in the case where the database is not fixed and the items arrive successively, $k$ denoting the order of arrival of the item $a_{k}$.
+An example is that of a binary time series observed on N individuals at times $k\in \{1,\ldots,n\}$.
 Other types of update are also straightforward, such as removing the first item, adding or removing a set of items.

-We also carry out an experimental study focused on the time performance of the frequent itemset mining algorithms.
-In this study, we consider PrefRec and two other algorithms.
+We also carry out an experimental study.
+The first part of the experimental study is focused on the time performance of the frequent itemset mining algorithms and use several datasets.
+We consider PrefRec and some known algorithms.
 The first one is Apriori, the most used in many areas.
-The second one is Eclat, which is one of the most efficient algorithm.
-For PrefRec, we use our own C++ implementation.
-For Apriori and Eclat, we use the famous and efficient C implementation of Borgelt (\url{https://borgelt.net/software.html}).
-Let us precise that the Borgelt's implementation of Eclat is in fact an implementation of a mixture of Eclat and LCM, denoted Eclat/LCM.
-In the sequel we keep this denomination.
-We also tried FP-Growth in some experiments but it does not outperform Eclat/LCM and, above all, it poses serious memory problems.

-In the experimental study, we use several simulated data sets and one real data set.
-We first compare the three algorithms without taking into account the recursive properties of PrefRec.
-It appears that Eclat/LCM and PrefRec perform better than Apriori in all the tested databases.
-PrefRec is quite competitive with Eclat/LCM, but it suffers more than Eclat/LCM in the case of very sparse database.
-We also make experiences concerning the recursiveness (adding or removing items) that show the nice properties of PrefRec in this field.
+The others are Eclat, Fp-Growth and LCM, and are among the most efficient algorithms.
+It emerges from this study that PrefRec supports the comparison very well and that it performs better in some cases.
+It also appears that PrefRec is particularly efficient in the case of time series.
+This is probably because it is recursive.
+In the second part of the experimental study, we carry out experiments concerning recursion (adding or removing items) that show the nice properties of PrefRec in this field.\\ For PrefRec, we use our own C++ implementation available at \url {https://github.com/LouisRaimbault/PrefRec}.